aequitas/cinekid-render-server/README.md

 - Puppet is used to bring the system to required state (install packages, make required directories, install commands and add daemons)
 - A user `cinekid` will be created and used for all actions, make sure you act as user `cinekid` when manually modifying files/directories: `sudo -u cinekid`
+- These errors are normal:

+    Warning: Setting templatedir is deprecated.
+See http://links.puppetlabs.com/env-settings-deprecations
+    Warning: You cannot collect without storeconfigs being set on line 46 in file /vagrant/vendor/modules/nfs/manifests/server/export.pp

 # Settings